 That said, Talkspace was truly nothing but helpful for me.
 I used the service for about a year and a half and worked with two different therapists during that time.
 My therapists helped me through issues like depression and feeling stuck, love/sex/relationships, professional frustrations and roadblocks, and anxiety and chronic pain.

 They worked with me on gratitudes, affirmations, trauma work, CBT, and other treatment strategies.

-I eventually stopped using the service back in May because I couldn’t stay engaged; I took it as a sign that I was ready to move on without therapy in my life.
+I eventually stopped using the service because I couldn’t stay engaged; I took it as a sign that I was ready to move on without therapy in my life.

 Again, as I said in my first Talkspace review, whether you choose text therapy or not, don’t give up on seeking treatment.
 The right fit is out there.

 And, as they say, this, too, shall pass.

 From me: Talkspace vs BetterHelp: I try them both and compare